BBVA/apicheck/docs/source/home/internals.rst

     endpoints:
         /{userId}/*

-Inside the endpoint you can a request definition, The items you can set are listed above.
+Below the endpoint you can add a request definition.
+The items you can set are listed above.
 Everything you add just below the endpoint will affect every method inside the endpoint.

-A path parameter can be defined.
-For instance, in this example we need to generate requests only for the user with id 500:
+A path parameter can also be defined.
+For instance, in this example we want to generate requests only for the user whose id is 500:

 .. code-block:: yaml